 On the Settings screen:

-In power user mode, a long press on the line call mode gives you access to the 'custom zones' screen.
+A long press on the line calling mode gives you access to the 'custom zones' screen.